transparency-dev/armored-witness/docs/custodian.md

 ## First things first

-You've just received your ArmoredWitness device, and you want to plug it into your network.
+You've just received your ArmoredWitness device, and you want to plug it into your network; this is quite natural - it's very exiting!

+**However, before you do**, there are two **very important** things to tell you:

+1. ⚠️ **NEVER** ⚠️ provide power to the device via the Power-over-Ethernet *and* USB-C sockets at the same time. \
+   This is very likely to result in a broken device (symptom: device boots, but is unable to obtain a network link).
+2. You **should** verify that your device hasn't been tampered with on its way to you.\
+   Instructions on how to do this are below.

+### Verifying the device

-🐯 *Easy, Tiger!* First, let's make sure that it hasn't been tampered with on its way to you.
+Let's make sure that your ArmoredWitness hasn't been tampered with on its way to you.

 The [verify](/cmd/verify) tool is used for this, it puts the device into `recovery` mode, and inspects the firmware stored on the MMC to check that it is unmodified, authentic, and present